imperodesign/paas-tools/README.md

 This folder contains `install_deis.sh` and `install_deisctl.sh` to install `deis` and `deisctl` respectively. `deis` is a “dev” tool, used to deploy and scale applications to a Deis platform. `deisctl` is an “ops” tool, used to configure and manage the Deis platform itself.

 ### scripts
 Scripts helpers for PaaS application management.
+See [instructions](scripts/README.md).

 ### dockerfiles
 Blank dockerfiles to use with your web app.